inammar/Reqres-API-Testing-with-Postman/README.md

 ## Reqres-API-Testing-with-Postman

-Reqres API Testing Collection with Postman uploaded as json file to this repository.
+Reqres API Testing Collection with Postman uploaded as json file to this repository as version 1 and version 2 files.

 ### Test Plan